dandrust/dan-drust.com/_posts/2023-05-03-1-babys-first-aggregation-executor.md

 I refactored the class to a design that I like a bit better.
 I'm using instace variables and private methods to make the procedure a bit more expressive (and less cluttered with `StopIteration` exception handling 🙌🏻)

 So a bit of a divergence from the goal, but still progress!
-If I can get a simple sort or hash executor written next time I could pull off `SELECT state, count(state) FROM users`.
+If I can get a simple sort or hash executor written next time I could pull off `SELECT state, count(state) FROM users GROUP BY state`.
 I think I'll start there.